sebastiandev/plyse/README.md

 For the curious ones, first we will explain the basic terminology:

 - **Gramar**: Usually you want to allow the user to search for data on you application.
 Sometimes plain text search is not enough and you want to give the user more control and flexibility.
-So you need to define a grammar which is basically a set of rules that defines the sintax for the user queries.
+So you need to define a grammar which is basically a set of rules that defines the syntax for the user queries.
 Like gmail's search for example, that lets you do `'in:inbox'` or `'from:foo@gmail.com'`, etc. Here **in** and **from** are the fields where the user search will take place, the colon (**:**) delimits the field to be search and the value that field should contain.
 Of course you could define different types of field values or operators to make more complex queries.

 - **Term**: Is what a user query is made of, 'from:foo@gmail.com' is a term, defined by a field **from** and its value **foo@gmail.com**.
 Since fields sort of represent you model's data attributes, you probably have different kind of types.
 Like text, ints, maybe email, etc; So a Term definition consists on representing those types as possible values for the field.
 You could think of it as something like: `Field: <integer> | <email> | <string> | <quotes string>`.
 Remember that, behind the scenes, these are pyparsing expressions that define matching patterns, so everything can be think of as a huge regular expression.